SysKitTeam/docs-point/docs/faq/activation-faq.md

 ## Who will be required to activate their products?

 The user who deployed Syskit Point will be required to activate the product.
-To activate the product, use the license key provided in the Syskit [customers portal](https://my.syskit.com/).
+To activate the product, use the license key provided in the [Subscriptions Portal](https://subscriptions.syskit.com/).

 For customers using our Point Cloud versions, the activation is automatic after you purchase the subscription.